 Essential Services for Colorado’s Farmworkers

 Everyone should be able to work with dignity and access resources that better their working conditions and lives.
-However, Colorado farmworkers’ right to access essential services where they work and live is under threat.
+However, agribusiness interests have threatened Colorado farmworkers’ right to access essential services where they work.

 Agricultural workers tend to be isolated and work long hours.
 Many live in employer-owned housing or migrant labor camps on or near the farm or range where they work, far from nearby towns or services.
 This makes it difficult for farmworkers to access essential service providers like doctors, teachers, clergy members, community aid workers, and attorneys, creating obstacles to a basic quality of life.